Cherriots: Services

 Cherriots operates 20 local bus routes in Salem and Keizer, as well as six routes under the Cherriots Regional brand serving outlying areas in Marion and Polk counties.
-Buses typically run 6am-9pm, Monday-Sunday, at 15 minute, 30 minute, or hourly frequencies.
-Cherriots added Sunday service as part of their rebranding on September 5th, 2021.
+Buses typically run 6 am-9 pm, Monday-Sunday, at 15-minute, 30-minute, or hourly frequencies.
+Cherriots added Sunday service as part of their rebranding on September 5, 2021.
 Holiday service is also available, operating on "Saturday" or "Sunday" service levels.
 The system's main hub is the Downtown Transit Center at Courthouse Square in Salem, located a few blocks from the Oregon State Capitol building.
 The facility was first opened in 2000 and remodeled in 2014.
 The transit center is also served by inter-county express service to Wilsonville, operated jointly by Cherriots and SMART.

 The agency also operates regional bus services under the Cherriots Regional brand, serving Woodburn, Dallas, Stayton, and Gates.
 Paratransit service is run as Cherriots LIFT and covers areas within 3/4 mi of a fixed Cherriots route.
 Adult bus fares on regular Cherriots routes are set at $1.60 for one-way trips and $3.25 for day passes.
 In 2017, Cherriots and its regional services carried a combined total of 3.1 million passengers.

 Governance

 The Cherriots Board of Directors makes policy and administration decisions for the transit district.
 The Board establishes priorities, evaluates the performance of the transit system, and approves budgets.
 The Board also works with community members to improve bus service and address transit-related issues.

 Board members are required to live in the subdistrict they represent.
 They were formerly elected, but with the enactment of 2018's Senate Bill 1536 in July 2019, they are appointed by the governor.

-The following are the transit district board members as of Novemner 2022:
+The following are the transit district board members as of November 2022: